Shale Hills dog park, West Hoxton

 There’s also a new track and boardwalk over the wetlands.
 It will be 3.5m wide and span the distance from Power Street to Woodstock Avenue, along the western side of Eastern Creek across from Nurragingy Reserve.

-Construction of the track should be complete by October 2019 (subject to wet weather).
+Construction of the track is now complete.
 The wetland and boardwalk are in the planning stages now and we are hoping to start construction in 2020.